bencyrus/chatterbox-express/readme.md

 ### Database Issues

 - Database is auto-created on first run
-- Delete `cue.db` to reset and reseed data
+- Delete `chatterbox.db` to reset and reseed data
 - Check console logs for database errors

 ### API Not Responding